alistaircroll/pagelove/README.md

 | **multi-file-data** | Multiple HTML files as relational tables — foreign keys, cross-file reads, shape constraints |
 | **development-patterns** | DOM-as-state, polling, debugging, state machines, "Instead of X, Do Y" rules |

-## Live Demo

-See these skills in action at [preview-alistair.pagelove.cloud](https://preview-alistair.pagelove.cloud/) — a lab of 15+ apps built entirely on Pagelove, from multiplayer games to a CRM.

 ## License

 MIT